ivbrajkovic/CheckMobileNumbers/readme.md

 If the number is correct it returns a success message.
 If the number is incorrect, it tries to correct the number by adding the county code and the operator code.

-### POST route - checks multiple numbers in a CSV file
+### POST route

+Checks multiple numbers in a CSV file.
-A .csv file is uploaded to the server to check the numbers, and the service returns the corrected numbers.
+The file is uploaded to the server to check the numbers, and the service returns the corrected numbers.
 The server saves the original file and the corrected file in the "/ uploads" directory.

 ### Frontend